 These Spirits grant you four buffs each, totaling 16 buffs.
 You can only equip one buff from each Spirit at a time.
 But if you unlock all the buffs, you get an additional fifth buff slot.

-We recommend the Gift of the Stag, Avian Wrath, Packleader, and Overload as your primary Spirit Boon buffs for this build.
+I recommend the Gift of the Stag, Avian Wrath, Packleader, and Overload as your primary Spirit Boon buffs for this build.
 After you get all the buffs, you can choose Scythe Talons as your fifth buff.

 Gems